szenius/bootcamp-next9/README.md

 npm install
 ```

-Finally, run this command to create a local dockerized version of MySQL in your machine:
+Finally, run this command to create a local dockerised version of MySQL in your machine:

 ```
 npm run db:local